<p>What to know about weed gummies and child safety after LI students sickened</p>

 After a dozen William Floyd Middle School students were sickened Monday from eating marijuana gummies, Newsday spoke to experts to get advice for parents and guardians on THC edibles and child safety.

-Eleven of the 12 students, who all were between 13 and 14 years old, went to hospitals for treatment upon falling ill after school district officials said a student handed out the gummies.
+Eleven of the 12 students, who were between 13 and 14 years old, were treated and released from the hospital after falling ill, officials said.

+A 13-year-old student handed out the gummies and all the students involved knew they contained marijuana, Suffolk police said Tuesday.

-Suffolk police on Monday said no criminal charges would be filed and the Moriches school would handle discipline.
+Officers were investigating the matter, although no charges had been filed "at this time," police also said Tuesday — after saying Monday no criminal charges would be filed and the Moriches school would handle discipline.

-On Tuesday morning, Suffolk police clarified that officers are investigating the matter, although no charges were being filed "at this time."
-Police haven't commented on where the students got the gummies.
-A spokesperson for the school didn't respond to inquiries Tuesday.

-A John Jay College of Criminal Justice adjunct lecturer told Newsday on Monday that pursuing charges for minors ingesting edibles may be difficult.
+William Floyd School District spokesperson James Montalto said Tuesday the school would take disciplinary action against the teen.

+"While we cannot discuss student discipline publicly due to privacy laws, we take this matter seriously and there will be appropriate consequences," he said.

 The effects can include intoxication, drowsiness, anxiety, vomiting, rapid heartbeat, respiratory problems and seizures, depending on the dosage and the child’s size, medical experts said.